Diffuse supernova neutrinos at underground laboratories: The theory: diffuse from

 \subsubsection{Diffuse flux from failed \sne}

-Analogously to what done so far for \ns\ from \nts\ collapses, one can calculate the diffuse flux of \ns\ from \bh\ ones, $\Phi_{BH}$ \cite{Lunardini:2009ya}, using the spectra in fig. \ref{BHspectra} and considering that \nts\ (\bh ) collapses amount to a fraction $f_{NS}= 0.78 - 0.91$ ($1- f_{NS}=0.09 -0.22$) of the total (sec. \ref{snspectra}).
+Analogously to what done so far for \ns\ from \nts\ collapses, one can calculate the diffuse flux of \ns\ from \bh\ ones, $\Phi_{BH}$ \cite{Lunardini:2009ya,Lien:2010yb,Keehn:2010pn,Yuksel:2012zy,Nakazato:2013maa,Mathews:2014qba}, using the spectra in fig. \ref{BHspectra} and considering that \nts\ (\bh ) collapses amount to a fraction $f_{NS}= 0.78 - 0.91$ ($1- f_{NS}=0.09 -0.22$) of the total (sec. \ref{snspectra}).

-Results are given in fig. \ref{spectradiffBH} and \ref{spectradiffBHnue} for the $\barnue$ and $\nue$ component of $\Phi_{BH}$ respectively and the extreme values of $\bar p,p$ (assumed to be the same for both types of collapses) and of $f_{NS}$.
-For comparison, examples of diffuse flux from \nts\ collapses are shown; they were calculated using the parameters $E_{0 e} = 9$ MeV, $E_{0 \bar e} = 15$ MeV, $E_{0 x} = 18$ MeV, $L_{ e}=L_{\bar e}=L_x=5 \cdot 10^{52}$ ergs, $\alpha_{\bar e}=\alpha_{ e}=3.5$ and $\alpha_x=2.5$, that correspond to spectra intermediate between the KJR and LL model.
+Results are given in fig. \ref{spectradiffBH} for the $\barnue$ component of $\Phi_{BH}$ (similar conclusions hold for the $\nue$ component, see e.g., \cite{Keehn:2010pn}) and the extreme values of $f_{NS}$ and of $\bar p$, which is assumed to be the same for both types of collapses.
+For comparison, examples of diffuse flux from \nts\ collapses are shown; they were calculated using the parameters $E_{0 \bar e} = 15$ MeV, $E_{0 x} = 18$ MeV, $L_{\bar e}=L_x=5 \cdot 10^{52}$ ergs, $\alpha_{\bar e}=3.5$ and $\alpha_x=2.5$, that is similar to the H spectrum case.
 As expected, $\Phi_{BH}$ has hotter spectrum compared to the flux from \nts\ collapses, and thus it is increasingly important at higher energy.
-Oppositely to the case of \ns\ from \nts\ collapses, $\Phi_{BH}$ is larger for minimal permutation ($\bar p=0.68$, $p=0.32$) \cite{Nakazato:2008vj}, because of the especially luminous original $\barnue$ and $\nue$ fluxes (fig. \ref{BHspectra}).
+Oppositely to the case of \ns\ from \nts\ collapses, $\Phi_{BH}$ is larger for minimal permutation ($\bar p=0.68$) \cite{Nakazato:2008vj}, because of the especially luminous original fluxes in the electron flavor (fig. \ref{BHspectra}).
 The dependence of the original fluxes on the EoS is evident in $\Phi_{BH}$.

 Fig. \ref{spectradiffBH} evidences that $\Phi_{BH}$ might dominate already at $E \sim 22$ MeV, implying a strong effect at SuperKamiokande.
 For the most favorable parameters the total flux from both types of collapses above 19.3 MeV is more than twice as large as the case of 100\% \nts\ collapses.
 It reaches the value $\phi_{BH}\simeq 0.89 ~{\rm cm^{-2} s^{-1}}$, tantalizingly close to the current upper limit.
 It is more likely, however, that $\Phi_{BH}$ becomes dominant only above 30-40 MeV, as the figure shows.
-If so, its effect would be below the sensitivity of \sk\ -- which would therefore place limits on \ns\ from failed \sne\ -- but might be visible at the more massive and more sensitive detectors of the next generation.
+If so, its effect would be below the sensitivity of \sk\ -- which would therefore place limits on \ns\ from failed \sne\ \cite{Lien:2010yb} -- but might be visible at the more massive and more sensitive detectors of the next generation.